avocado-framework/avocado-vt/docs/source/CartesianConfig.rst

 Variants
 ========

-A ‘variants’ stanza is opened by a ‘variants:’ statement.
-The contents of the stanza must be indented further right than the ‘variants:’ statement.
-Each variant stanza or block defines a single dimension of the output array.
-When a Cartesian configuration file contains two variants stanzas, the output will be all possible combination's of both variant contents.
+A ‘variants’ block is opened by a ‘variants:’ statement.
+The contents of the block must be indented further right than the ‘variants:’ statement.
+Each variant block defines a single dimension of the output array.
+When a Cartesian configuration file contains two variants blocks, the output will be all possible combination's of both variant contents.
 Variants may be nested within other variants, effectively nesting arbitrarily complex arrays within the cells of outside arrays.
 For example::